 - What are the main barriers to equitable teaching and learning and how can they be overcome?

 - What are the most effective ways of providing more equitable teaching and learning and what can we learn from those that have not worked?

 The symposium is formed around a common analytical framework developed by the Equity Initiative for analysis of learning outcomes data, with a differentiated look at program impact.
 Using a common sequence of analytical steps, all contributors to this panel apply an equity lens to their own programmatic data.
-The common sequence is as follows:

 Each contribution to this symposium illuminates one element of the analysis, from an understanding of the equity dimensions of the target population of a given program, to identifying the predictors of low performance, to examining within- and across- school variability in learning outcomes, to disaggregating impact analysis by equity categories.
 Thus, a common thread addressing the sub-theme questions goes through all presentations.